mathworks/matlab-teamcity-plugin/examples/Run-MATLAB-Tests.md

 ## Create Build Configuration to Run MATLAB Tests
 Create a build configuration by following these steps:

 1. In your TeamCity UI, click **Create project** or **New project**.
-Then, in the build configuration creation wizard, click **From a repository URL** and specify the repository for your project.
-Once you have provided the required information, click **Proceed**.
+Then, in the build configuration creation wizard, select **From a repository URL** and specify the repository for your project.
+Provide the required information and click **Proceed**.
 TeamCity creates a project, build configuration, and VCS (version control settings) root for you.
 For more information on how to create build configurations in TeamCity, see [Creating and Editing Build Configurations](https://www.jetbrains.com/help/teamcity/creating-and-editing-build-configurations.html).

 ![create_project](https://user-images.githubusercontent.com/48831250/231195914-7d97a2c8-0db9-440a-80bd-63383e88f6a0.png)